Design history · Basel school + grid-breaking typography

 1977

-Poster for the annual Basel state arts-grant programme, commissioned as a series running from 1976 to 1983.
-The 1977 edition (full title "Kunsthalle Basel Kunstkredit 76-77", offset lithograph, 128 × 90.2 cm) is held in the permanent collections of the Museum of Modern Art, New York (gift of Clarissa Alcock Bronfman, 2006), the Victoria and Albert Museum, London, and the Los Angeles County Museum of Art.
-Weingart received the Swiss Poster Award for the series in 1977; the technique of hand-layering lithographic screens to foreground the half-tone dot became one of his signature moves.
+Poster for the annual Basel state arts-grant programme, part of a series commissioned from 1976 to 1983.
+The 1977 edition — "Kunsthalle Basel Kunstkredit 76–77", offset lithograph, 128 × 90.2 cm — is held in the permanent collections of the Museum of Modern Art, New York, the Victoria and Albert Museum, London, and the Los Angeles County Museum of Art.
+Weingart built the composition by hand-layering lithographic screens to foreground the half-tone dot as visible material — the rosette pattern that the printing process normally suppresses becomes the poster's dominant graphic element.
+The technique of making the process visible rather than concealing it is the clearest single statement of his working method.

 Schreibkunst (The Art of Writing) exhibition poster